DonDebonair/pelican-bootstrap3/README.md

 ### Cookie Consent (EU Cookie Law)

 Since 2011 websites based in the EU are required to ask visitors for consent to use web cookies.
-This is especially relevant if you are using analytik tools like Piwik or Google Analytics.
+This is especially relevant if you are using web analytics like Piwik or Google Analytics.
 This feature uses [Cookie Consent](https://silktide.com/tools/cookie-consent/) by silktide.

 To activate a banner that is shown to your visitors set `COOKIECONSENT` to `True`.
 You can optionally provide `COOKIECONSENT_TEXT` that will be used as main text of the banner. `COOKIECONSENT_MORE_INFO_URL` points to a dedicated Privacy/Cookie Policy labelled with `COOKIECONSENT_MORE_INFO`.
 The confirmation button is labelled with `COOKIECONSENT_DISMISS`.
 The theme can be chosen by setting `COOKIECONSENT_THEME` (defaults to `dark-top`).
 Available themes can be found in `static/css/cookieconsent2/`.